agera-edc/DataSpaceConnector/SPOTBUGS.md

 ## Integration with Codacy

 According to [the docs](https://docs.codacy.com/related-tools/local-analysis/running-spotbugs/), codacy supports Spotbugs integration.
-Nonetheless we were not able to get Spotbugs running together with codacy, as it seems that classes and sources were not detected properly.
+Nonetheless we were not able to get Spotbugs running together with codacy, as it seems that classes and sources were not detected properly (see [failing CI run](https://github.com/Agera-CatenaX/EclipseDataSpaceConnector/runs/4925578885?check_suite_focus=true))

 ## Resource usage